tlklein/oracle-sql-db-project/README.md

 - Query readability and maintainability

 ### Cloud Migration & User Management
-Migrated the ITAM database to **Oracle Cloud**, simulating an enterprise transition from on-prem to cloud infrastructure.
+Migrated the ITAM database to Oracle Cloud, simulating an enterprise transition from on-prem to cloud infrastructure.

 - Schema migration
 - User creation and role-based access control